 So the first look poster and the trailer led me to understand that the film would be partly based on the life and times of Hensman Anthony, a poet of Portuguese origin who lived in Bengal in early 19th century and who went on to compose many original Bengali folk and devotional songs.
 For someone who sounds so interesting it’s a real surprise that there is hardly any information available about Hensman Anthony in turns of documentation (this is something that’s mentioned in Jaatishwar as well).
 Whatever people remember of him is mostly due to the 1967 film Antony Firingee, directed by Sunil Bannerjee which fetched Uttam Kumar the National Film Award for Best Actor (also for Satyajit Ray’s Chiriakhana).
 But this was a film which focused on the nearly mythical figure that Hensman Anthony was, and his love story.
 And probably in a way it is good that Srijit Mukherji decided to make a film that would be different from the earlier film and end up with a lot more attention to details, thanks to the research that went in.

 Jaatishwar (reincarnate) is the story of Hensman Anthony (played with sincerity by Prosenjit)who became popular as Anthony Firingee (Firingee referring to him being a foreigner) in 19th Century Bengal.
 He went on to settle down in Farashdanga, part of the old Portuguese town of Chandernagore (now known as Chandannagar), situated close to Kolkata.
 Being a musician with a flair for languages, Anthony went on to not just learn Bengali but also to compose songs in the native language.
-Anthony also went on to marry a Hindi widow named Soudamini and continued to get influenced by Bengali culture and Hindi religion.
+Anthony also went on to marry a Hindu widow named Soudamini and continued to get influenced by Bengali culture and Hindu religion.
 The influence reflected in his work and he soon became popular in the ‘kavigan’ circuit, a tradition of poetic duels popular in that era.
 Jaatishwar is a film which comfortably criss-crosses between 2 time zones, the 19th century as we see Hensman Anthony’s life and times and the present times that we live in.
 The film keeps moving across the two time zones in a deliberate non-linear fashion which works in favour of the film.